andrew/ultimate-awesome/README.md

 - [awesome-operational_research](https://github.com/joaojunior/awesome-operational_research) - A curated list of awesome Operational research solvers, libraries, books, teachers and resources.
 - [awesome-multicore-ocaml](https://github.com/ocaml-multicore/awesome-multicore-ocaml) - A collection of libraries, experiments and ideas relating to OCaml 5 (multicore + effects).
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
+- [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup) - [Survey] Awesome List of Mixup Augmentation and Beyond (
+- [awesome-aya](https://github.com/aya-rs/awesome-aya) - A curated list of awesome eBPF 🐝 projects using aya-rs and Rust 🦀.
 - [awesome-ai](https://github.com/doocs/awesome-ai) - 🤗 AI Tools Collection | AI 工具集汇总，欢迎补充.
 - [awesome-video-self-supervised-learning](https://github.com/Malitha123/awesome-video-self-supervised-learning) -  A curated list of awesome self-supervised learning methods in videos.
 - [awesome-marimo](https://github.com/marimo-team/awesome-marimo) - ⚡️ A curated list of awesome things related to marimo.
 - [awesome-apollo-graphql](https://github.com/ooade/awesome-apollo-graphql) - A curated list of amazingly awesome things regarding Apollo GraphQL ecosystem :star2:.
 - [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
-- [awesome-aya](https://github.com/aya-rs/awesome-aya) - A curated list of awesome eBPF 🐝 projects using aya-rs and Rust 🦀.
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.